-Lenovo might make changes and enhancements to the system programs.
+Lenovo might make changes and enhancements to the POST/BIOS.
 When updates are released, they are available as downloadable files on the World Wide Web (see the Quick Reference).
-Instructions for using the system program updates are available in a .txt file that is included with the update files.
+Instructions for using the POST/BIOS updates are available in a .txt file that is included with the update files.
 For most models, you can download either an update program to create a system-program-update (flash) diskette or an update program that can be run from the operating system.